boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 - Specify how to automatically update the registry when a new value is assigned in {{IPv6-EH}}.
 - Specify the procedure to follow when all bits are exhausted.

-The following section proposes a fixe for the first two issues.
+The following section proposes a fix for the first two issues.
 A companion document [I-D.boucadair-opsawg-ipfix-tcpo-v6eh] specifies a new option to fix the last issue.

 ### Updates to the ipv6ExtensionHeaders Description